je3yk/je3yk/README.md

 ## 📌 Featured projects

 **[fit-fam](https://github.com/je3yk/fit-fam)** — Family wellness app built as a Next.js + Expo monorepo on a shared API: weekly meal planner with auto-generated shopping lists, a shared recipe book, and an activity planner in the works.
-A hobby project, actively work-in-progress.
+A hobby project, actively a work in progress.

 **[daily-skills](https://github.com/je3yk/daily-skills)** — A set of AI-agent skills I use to plan and execute my daily tasks.

+**[zawojski-dev](https://github.com/je3yk/zawojski-dev)** - My portfolio website, created with Figma Make + Cursor

 ---